SulemanHamdani/ragbot/README.md

 # RAGBot

 RAGBot is an asynchronous retrieval-augmented generation pipeline for ingesting PDFs and audio, storing embeddings in Qdrant, and answering questions with GPT 5.1-mini plus Whisper-based transcription.
+It now uses a **Pydantic AI agent** with pluggable tools (`vector_search`, `web_search` via SerpAPI) and post-turn **LLM-as-a-Judge** scoring powered by `pydantic-evals`.
 This README walks through environment setup, data ingestion, interactive querying, and the engineering decisions behind the system.

 ## 1. Prerequisites